5 Random Pages

 Craigmaddie Muir Gun Emplacements - Unreported

-A site visit in May 2008 discovered four unfinished concrete gun emplacements, equipped with heavy anti-aircraft gun holdfasts, installed on the moor about 500 metres west of the Newlands bunker.
+A site visit carried out during May 2008 found four unfinished concrete gun emplacements, equipped with heavy anti-aircraft gun holdfasts, installed on the moor about 500 metres west of the Newlands bunker.
 Grid references: NS59897626, NS59927626, NS59947624 and NS59957622.

 This anti-aircraft battery is believed to be a lost or forgotten site, as there are no references to the site in the records we have obtained from RCAHMS or the Royal Artillery, or in published locations of World War II defences in the UK.
+It may also simply be a construction which was started, and then cancelled.

 Emplacement details